abdorrahmani/CryptoLens/.github/ISSUE_TEMPLATE/✨-feature-request-template.md

 ---
-name: "✨ Feature Request Template"
+name: "✨ Feature Request"
-about: Suggest an idea for this project
+about: Suggest an idea or improvement for CryptoLens
-title: ''
 labels: enhancement
 assignees: abdorrahmani

 ---

-## Issue Title
+## ✨ Feature Title
-Please provide a clear, concise title for your feature request.
-Example formats:
+_A clear, concise title for your feature request._
-- `✨ [Feature] Description of the feature`
-- `✨ [Enhancement] Description of the improvement`
-- `✨ [New Method] Description of the encryption method`

-Examples:
-- `✨ [Feature] Add support for ChaCha20 encryption`
-- `✨ [Enhancement] Improve progress visualization for large files`
-- `✨ [New Method] Implement Twofish encryption algorithm`

-## Is your feature request related to a problem?
-Please describe
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-## Describe the solution you'd like
-A clear and concise description of what you want to happen.

-## Describe alternatives you've considered
+## 📝 Description
+_Describe the feature or enhancement you would like to see.
+What problem does it solve?_

+## 🚩 Motivation & Context
+_Why is this feature important?
+Who would benefit from it?_

+## ✅ Acceptance Criteria
+_What are the requirements for this feature to be considered complete?_
+- [ ] _Example: User can encrypt files with the new algorithm_
+- [ ] _Example: Documentation is updated_

+## 🔄 Alternatives Considered
-A clear and concise description of any alternative solutions or features you've considered.
+_Have you considered any alternative solutions or features?_

-## Proposed Implementation
+## 🛠️ Proposed Implementation
-If you have any suggestions on how to implement this feature, please describe them here.
+_If you have ideas on how to implement this, describe them here.
+Code snippets welcome!_

-## Additional context
+## 📷 Additional Context / Screenshots
-Add any other context or screenshots about the feature request here.
+_Add any other context, diagrams, or screenshots about the feature request here._

-## Checklist
+## 📋 Checklist
-- [ ] I have searched for similar feature requests in the repository
+- [ ] I have searched for similar feature requests
-- [ ] I have provided all the required information
+- [ ] I have provided all required information
-- [ ] I have explained why this feature would be useful
+- [ ] I have explained why this feature is useful
 - [ ] I have considered potential implementation challenges